High school students must meet the following requirements to earn a diploma and graduate:

 Tights/Leggings.
 Only solid only tan, brown, white, or black may be worn under skirts of the appropriate length.

 Sweaters.
 Only V-neck pullover, crew-neck pullover, or cardigan in solid only tan, brown, white, or black.
+College gear exception applies (see College Gear section for more information).
 All sweaters must be worn over a uniform shirt.

 - provide a loaner uniform, if available;